At Fielding, you can earn your PhD in Infant and Early Childhood Development within 4-6 years by completing the following requirements:

 The Financial Aid Office provides an annual cost of education (or cost of attendance) budget for each of the financial aid eligible academic programs.
 This budget is used to calculate need eligibility for certain federal student aid and scholarship funds.
 The budget also provides a cap for maximum allowable aid.

-In addition to the costs listed above, the budget includes standard estimates of $1,000/month for room, $500/month for board, and $100/month for personal expenses.
+In addition to the costs listed above, the budget includes standard estimates of $1,700/month for room/board, and $150/month for personal expenses.
 Federal loan origination fees are also budgeted per regulation.
 Significant cost increases due to individual circumstances, such as disabilities, dependent care, or computer purchase may be considered on an individual basis.

 *All tuition and fees of Fielding Graduate University are subject to change.
 See the Tuition, Fee Changes and Guarantees Policy